aionnetwork/aion/README.md

 1. Download the latest Aion kernel release from the [releases page](https://github.com/aionnetwork/aion/releases).

+   **For the Test-Net Beta group users, the binaries will be provided though a link after [sign-up](https://blog.aion.network/testnetsignup-e39c9d6c593).**

 2. Unarchive the downloaded file by right clicking on it and selecting `Extract Here` from the drop-down menu.
 The `aion` folder will be generated in the current folder.